 PLAT-05 is one of the first-in-the-nation pediatric phase 1 trials that tests the safety and feasibility of CAR T cells that have been reprogrammed to target CD19 and CD22 proteins simultaneously.
 CD19 and CD22 are expressed by most leukemia cells.

 Our researchers developed PLAT-05 as an investigational treatment option that will hopefully lead to long-term remission for patients whose cancer expresses CD19 and CD22.

 Who can join the study?

 This study might be a good fit for children and young adults who:

 - Are ages 1 to 26 years old

 - Have relapsed or refractory pre-B acute lymphoblastic leukemia (ALL) or other CD19+ or CD22+ acute leukemia or CD19+ non-Hodgkin lymphoma.
 It is not open to young people with other leukemias or other childhood cancers.

 Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

-You can read the complete PLAT-05 study protocol on clinicaltrials.gov.
+You can read more about the PLAT-05 study on clinicaltrials.gov.